Reading: 4 mins

 High price, very limited |

-~€350–450 |
+~350–450€ |

 Why choose a basic phone for your child?

-- Reducing screen time
+- Reduced screen time

 - Fewer digital distractions

-- Improved concentration
+- Easier concentration

 - Less exposure to social media

-- A healthier approach to digital minimalism
+- Healthier approach to digital minimalism

-For Parents
+For parents

-- Less inappropriate content available
+- Less inappropriate content accessible

-- Easier to understand
+- Easier to understand usage

 - Less dependence

-- No need to manage multiple apps
+- No need to manage many applications

 - Very limited functionality

-- Few or no mobile apps
+- Little or no mobile app

 - Unable to use certain everyday services

-- No reliable Internet access
+- No smooth access to the Internet

 - Lack of connectivity

-- Few geolocation options for phones
+- Few geolocation options for phone

 - Difficulty tracking movements